 I look left towards my wide-open windows in my office and admire the view.
-I have worked my ass off to get to this point in my life by attending university immediately after graduating high school and pushing on in my academics even when life threw me a curve ball.
-To say I am proud of myself is an understatement, but my mind always reverts to contemplate my decisions over the past years.
+The sun is shining over the city and off in the distance I take notice of the boats going about their way in the busy Pacific Ocean.
+Working my ass off to get to this point in my life by attending university immediately after graduating high school and pushing on in my academics even when life threw me a curveball was not simple; I am proud of myself is an understatement.
+The mind likes to play tricks and always drifts to contemplate my decisions over the past years.
 What if - my thoughts are disrupted by the sound of my cell phone ringing.
-I answer after taking a relaxing breath.

 “Good afternoon, my name is Stacy.
 I am the counselor here at Wright Academy calling to get a hold of Ms. Rhodes.
 This is about her son, Maverick.”